devtank-ltd/osm_firmware_v2/docs/osm_firmware_getting_started.md

     save
     reset

-Once the measurement loop is not running, it is safe to take measurements.
+Once the measurement loop is not running, and the state is clean, it is safe to take measurements.

 Get the list of possible measurement with:

     measurements

 When you have the measurement you want to take, you get use the get_meas command to take the measurement.

 For example, to take a noise level reading you would do:

     get_meas SND